Monte Carlo vs Historical Backtesting for Retirement

 The strongest retirement analysis combines both methods:

-1. Run Monte Carlo with current institutional forecasts.
+1. Run Monte Carlo with current forward-looking forecasts.
 This gives you a probability of success based on what the market is expected to do going forward, not what it did in the past.
 If CME, BlackRock, and Vanguard all project lower returns than history, your Monte Carlo success rate will be lower than your historical backtest — and that lower number is more honest.

 1. Run historical stress tests against named crises.
 Test your plan specifically against 1929, 1973-74 stagflation, the 2000-02 dot-com crash, and the 2008 financial crisis.
 This shows you how your specific plan handles real-world catastrophic sequences, not just random draws from a distribution.